openregister/registers-rfcs/content/metadata-log/index.md

 ## Motivation

-Registers started as pure data, and slowly added different bits of metadata.
+Registers started as pure data, but have evolved as different metadata has been added.
-The reference implementation has a few bits of metadata (e.g.  description, name, fields) but the specification offers no way to consume them.
+The reference implementation has some metadata (e.g. description, name, fields) but the specification offers no way to consume them.

-This RFC aims to keep backwards compatibility by creating a new log to encode metadata changes with references to the data log to keep coordination with the original data log.
+This RFC proposes a new log to encode metadata changes which has references to the original data log, in order to maintain backwards compatibility.

 ### Use cases

-#### As a user I want to get a records and validate them against the schema.
+#### As a user I want to get a records and validate them against the schema

 1. `GET /records/foo`
 2. `GET /schema/`
 3. validate

-#### As a user I want to validate a record I got _some_ time ago and validate it against the schema.
+#### As a user I want to validate a record I got some time ago and validate it against the schema

 1. `GET /records/foo`
 2. (time passes)